glouppe/info8010-deep-learning/lecture5.md

 A function $f$ is **equivariant** to $g$ if $f(g(\mathbf{x})) = g(f(\mathbf{x}))$.
 - Parameter sharing used in a convolutional layer causes the layer to be equivariant to translation.
-- That is, if $g$ is any function that translates the input, the convolution function is equivariant to $g$.
+- If $g$ is any function that translates the input, the convolution function is equivariant to $g$.

 .center.width-50[![](figures/lec5/atrans.gif)]